Sudhir-KNair/Pythonnew/README.md

-# This Project is about learning GIT and Python
+# Learning GIT and Python

 >> Git and Github

          Often used commands in GIT Bash

   Create a new repository locally in Git
 >>>>git init //initialize the repository